 I admit it’s our fault.
-That time, my husband was still working at his 9-5 office job and at night, both of us are so tired already that it seems our only goal in bedtime is just to put our son to sleep.
-So, we kind of just obeyed whatever my son’s preference in sleeping.
+At that time, my husband was still working at his 9-5 office job and at night, both of us are so tired already that it seems our only goal at bedtime is just to put our son to sleep.
+So, we kind of just obeyed whatever my son’s preference was in sleeping.

 Fortunately, my husband decided to quit his job and we were able to figure out how we can resolve this.